 As usually, the devil is in the details.
 With three different add-on premium packages available for the C-Max Hybrid, shoppers with sharp pencils might make a different argument.
 But considering that a loaded C-Max Hybrid SEL tops out at $30,000, and the base price of the C-Max Energi plug-in hybrid is $33,745 (including $825 in destination fees), the difference in the price of admission for the two vehicles is less than $4,000.

 When you subtract a federal tax credit of $3,750 for the Energi, and a $1,500 cash rebate from California, you actually come ahead from Day One with the plug-in model.
-Every day after that, especially for drivers with commutes within the 21-mile EV range of the Energi, the cost of electric fuel is less than half the cost of gasoline.
-Also, the estimated efficiency jumps from 47 MPG in the hybrid, to 100 MPGe in the plug-in.
-(For now, let's leave aside higher resale value, or external benefits like reduced emissions.)
+Every day after that, especially for drivers with commutes within the 20-mile EV range of the Energi, the cost of electric fuel is less than half the cost of gasoline.

 There are trade-offs.
 Buyers would be forgoing some of those luxury features, like premium audio, heated seats, and hands-free liftgate, in exchange for keeping the price of the plug-in to the same level as the hybrid.
 Also, as we indicated, the hatch cargo space in the plug-in drops from 52.6 cubic feet to 42.8 cubic feet.